How to maintain leak repair

 How often should I inspect for leaks?

-It's a good idea to inspect for leaks at least once a year, or more frequently if you notice any signs of water damage or suspect a problem.
+It's recommended to inspect for leaks at least once a year, or more frequently if you notice any signs of water damage.

-Common causes of plumbing leaks include worn washers, loose connections, cracked pipes, and corrosion.
-Identifying and addressing the root cause is important for preventing future leaks.
+Common causes of leaks include worn washers, loose connections, cracked pipes, and faulty fixtures.

 Connect with certified professionals in your area